liu-khang/Steam-Community-QR/README.md

 4) In a web browser, type in localhost:3000 to access the locally hosted website.

 Usage:
-1) Once setup is complete, just enter any Steam ID (profile must be public) to generate the QR code.
+1) Once setup is complete, just enter any Steam ID (profile must be public) in the input field and click search to generate the QR code.